Residence permit; Application and Renewal

 - Residence permit; Granting of subsequent immigration of family members of foreign nationals

-- Residence permit; Issuance for the purpose of pursuing university studies
+- Residence permit; Application for the purpose of pursuing university studies

-- Residence title; Issuance of an electronic residence title
+- Residence title; Application for an electronic residence title

-- Residence title in case of an application for political asylum; Issuance
+- Residence title in case of an application for political asylum; Application

 - Ausländer; Erwerbstätigkeit